ChiliNinjoe/wroom/README.md

 However, it is an important approach for a lean CI/CD pipeline.

-Wroom is a MVP (Minimum Viable Project)  to demonstrate a CI-Stack with Oracle APEX
+Wroom is a MVP (Minimum Viable Project)  to demonstrate a CI/CD-Stack for the Oracle Database and Oracle APEX

 | Tools | Summary |
 | --- | --- |